Contents

 Many different bacteria can cause meningitis.
 Four of the most common causes of bacterial meningitis are streptococcus pneumoniae (pneumococcal), neisseria meningitidis (meningococcal), group B streptococcus (GBS) and Haemophilus influenzae.

 This chart shows the estimated number of deaths worldwide from common causes of bacterial meningitis annually.
-The ‘other causes’ of bacterial meningitis include: E.coli, listeria, salmonella, klebsiella and some rarer causes of bacterial meningitis.
+The ‘other causes’ of bacterial meningitis include: E.coli, listeria, salmonella, klebsiella and some rarer causes of bacterial meningitis, but exclude meningitis caused by tuberculosis (TB).

 The WHO Global Road Map to Defeat Meningitis by 2030 aims to reduce cases of vaccine-preventable bacterial meningitis (pneumococcal, meningococcal, GBS and Haemophilus influenzae) by 50%, and deaths by 70%, so it’s important to be aware of progress in vaccine availability.